Corporate Governance Report of Banyan Tree Holdings Limited

 PRINCIPLE 13: INTERNAL AUDIT

 The Internal Audit is an independent function within the Company.
 The Internal Audit Department (“IAD”) has unfettered access to all the Company’s documents, records, properties and personnel, including access to the ARC.
-The Head of IAD reports directly to the ARC with a dotted-line relationship to the Group Managing Director of the Company for administrative matters.
-The Group Managing Director retired on 31 December 2013.
-As such, with effect from 1 January 2014, the Head of Internal Audit reports to the Chief Financial Officer for administrative matters.
+The Head of Group Internal Audit reports directly to the ARC with a dotted-line relationship to the Chief Financial Officer for administrative matters.
+The ARC approves the hiring, removal, evaluation and compensation of the Head of Group Internal Audit.

 The IAD assists the ARC and the Board by performing regular evaluations of the Group’s internal controls, information technology, financial and accounting matters, compliance, business and risk management policies and procedures and ensuring that internal controls are adequate to meet the Group’s requirement.

 On a quarterly basis, the ARC reviews the IAD’s reports, summary of findings and recommendations at the ARC meetings.
-The ARC also reviews and approves the annual internal audit plans which are made in consultation with, but independent of, Management.
-The proposed scope of the internal audit function under the categories of financial audit, information technology audit and revenue assurance audit, focused on the adequacy and effectiveness of internal controls addressing financial operational and compliance risks.
-The audit plan also covered resourcing, competency and KPIs of Internal Audit team.
+The ARC also reviews and approves the annual internal audit plan which is determined in consultation with, but independent of Management.
+The proposed scope of the internal audit function under the categories of financial audit, operational audit and information technology audit, focuses on the adequacy and effectiveness of internal controls in relation to financial, operational and information technology risks.

 The Board and Management of the Group attach high importance to having a sound system of internal controls and have been continuously enhancing the Group’s internal audit capacities through additional staffing and/or outsourcing.